 The agent that causes CWD and other TSEs has not been completely characterized.
 However, the theory supported by most scientists is that TSE diseases are caused by proteins called prions.
 The exact mechanism of transmission is unclear, although evidence suggests CWD is transmitted directly from one animal to another through bodily fluids and tissues or through contact with infectious agents present in the environment.
 CWD is of increasing concern for wildlife managers across North America.

 The number one objective in the management of CWD is to prevent its spread into new areas.
-In an attempt to prevent or slow the spread of CWD to new areas, many states have passed regulations banning the transportation of live animals or carcasses originating in CWD-positive states, begun implementing regulations similar to or more stringent than the guidelines for the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through direct contact or environmental contamination).
+To this end, many states have passed regulations banning the transportation of live animals or carcasses originating in CWD-positive states, implemented regulations similar to or more stringent than the guidelines for the United States Department of Agriculture’s CWD Herd Certification Programs for farmed cervid facilities, and/or have banned deer baiting (which congregates animals and allows for possible transmission through direct contact or environmental contamination).
 Several states have also recently adopted regulations banning the use of urine-based attractants for white-tailed deer.

 Points of Interest

 - Although no cases of CWD have been found in humans yet, a recent study conducted in Canada indicated that the spread of CWD in humans might be possible.
 The study found that macaque monkeys contracted CWD from eating contaminated deer meat, though the results of this study have not yet been published in a peer-reviewed scientific journal.

 - Alternatively, a study published in the Journal of Virology in 2018 detected no evidence that CWD had been transmitted to macaques, though the CDC notes that there is no known explanation for the differences in these results and suggests humans avoid exposure to CWD.